APNewsBreak: Trump mining pollution rule change challenged

 The proposal applied to "hard-rock" mines that extract gold, iron, lead and other minerals, but not coal.

-Mining industry representatives and members of Congress from Western states pushed to kill the rule, arguing it was unnecessary and duplicated cleanup requirements already enforced at the state and federal level.
+The mining industry and members of Congress from Western states had pushed to kill the rule, arguing it was unnecessary because of existing cleanup requirements already enforced at the state and federal level.

 In December, EPA administrator Scott Pruitt agreed with the industry's contention that modern mining techniques decrease pollution risks.